PRUBHTEJ/PRUBHTEJ/README.md

   <img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg" alt="Prubhtej Singh's DEV Profile" height="30" width="30">
 </a>

 I am a 19 year old Junior Year Student from India who loves Python & AI.
 I'm currently working at NRNB as a Technical Writer under GSoD'20.
 I am passionate about doing research in the field of Artificial Intelligence.

-I am the captain of this ship.
-This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
-Crazy, isn't it?
-Well grab the handle closest to you firmly because we are gonna go warp speed to know my universe.

 <details>
   <i> Welcome to my Universe!!</i>